William Kimber

 William "Merry" Kimber (8 September 1872 – 26 December 1961), was an English Anglo concertina player and Morris dancer who played a key role in the twentieth century revival of Morris Dancing, a form of traditional English folk dancing.
 He was famous both for his concertina playing and for his fine, upright dancing, such that in his day he was presented in the highest circles of society.

-Kimber was born at Headington Quarry, Oxford, and had left school at the age of nine to work as a bird-scarer before taking up the trade of a bricklayer.
-However Kimber also played the concertina for his local Morris Dancers, the Headington Quarry Morris Men, and he was the musician when they were encountered by Cecil Sharp in 1899.
-Sharp, who was to be in the forefront of the revival of English folk music and dancing, noted down his first Morris tunes from Kimber's playing.
-Subsequently Kimber acted as Sharp's informant on the Headington Quarry Morris tradition, and as his assistant at lectures — Sharp would lecture on them while Kimber demonstrated the dances and played the concertina.
+Kimber was born at Headington Quarry, Oxford, the eldest of six children of William and Sophia Ann Kimber.
+Kimber left school in 1882 to work as a bird-scarer before taking up the trade of a bricklayer.
+His father, a builder, was an amateur musician and a member of the local morris side.
+Kimber first danced with the side in 1887, when the side performed in celebration of Queen Victoria's golden jubilee.

+He played the concertina for his local Morris Dancers, the Headington Quarry Morris Men, and was the musician when Cecil Sharp encountered them in 1899.
+Sharp, who was to be in the forefront of the revival of English folk music and dancing, asked Kimber to return the next day and play the tunes again for him to record.
+In 1905, Mary Neal, the founder of the Espérance Club, asked Sharp for advice about folk dances which could be performed by the young women of the club; he told her about Kimber and the Headington morris, and Neal invited Kimber to come to London to teach the members the dances for their Christmas party.

+It was at these London lessions that Sharp and Kimber met once again; subsequently Kimber acted as Sharp's informant on the Headington Quarry Morris tradition, and as his assistant at lectures.
+Sharp would lecture while Kimber demonstrated the dances and played the concertina.
 Kimber's fame grew, and he danced at the Royal Albert Hall, the Mansion House, and in front of King Edward VII and Queen Alexandra at Chelsea Hospital.
-Kimber's version of the folk tune Country Gardens was noted by Cecil Sharp, and musicians from Percy Grainger to Jimmie Rodgers went on to popularise the tune.
+Kimber's version of the folk tune Country Gardens was noted by Cecil Sharp.